amarasovic/interpretability-literature/README.md

 * **Fairwashing** is prooting the false perception that a machine learning model respects some ethical values.
 * This paper shows that tt is possible to forge a fairer explanation from a truly unfair black box trough a process that the authors coin as **rationalization**.

+Ustun et al. [Actionable Recourse in Linear Classification](http://www.berkustun.com/docs/actionable_recourse.pdf).
+IN **FAT 2019*.

+* In this paper, the authors introduce **recourse**--the ability of a person to change the decision of the model through actionable input variables such as income vs. gender, age, or marital status.
+* Transparency and explainability do not guarantee recourse.
+* Interesting broader discussion:
+    * Recourse vs. strategic manipulation.
+    * Policy implications.

 Adebayo et al. [Sanity Checks for Saliency Maps](https://arxiv.org/abs/1810.03292).
 In *NeurIPS 2018*.

 Chandrasekaran et al. [Do explanations make VQA models more predictable to a human?](https://www.aclweb.org/anthology/D18-1128/).
 In *EMNLP 2018*.